houseofback/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 #### High-Level Instructions

-Use the AWS Lambda console to create a new Lambda function called `RequestUnicorn` that will process the API requests.
+Use the AWS Lambda console to create a new Lambda function called `RequestUnicorn-firstname-lastname` that will process the API requests.
 Use the provided [requestUnicorn.js](requestUnicorn.js) example implementation for your function code.
 Just copy and paste from that file into the AWS Lambda console's editor.

 Make sure to configure your function to use the `WildRydesLambda` IAM role you created in the previous section.